1828 United States elections

+The election's events

 In a re-match of the 1824 presidential election, Democratic General Andrew Jackson won a large victory over incumbent National Republican President John Quincy Adams.
 Adams again won New England, but Jackson took most of the rest of the country.
 Jackson was the first successful presidential candidate who had not served as secretary of state or vice president in the preceding administration (aside from George Washington).
 Adams was the first president to lose re-election since his father, John Adams, lost re-election in 1800.
 John C. Calhoun was re-elected vice president, making him the second and last vice president to serve under two different presidents.
 Jackson's election as president marked the start of Jacksonian democracy, and an ongoing expansion in right to vote saw a dramatic increase in the size of the electorate.

 In the House, Democrats won several seats, increasing their majority.
 The Anti-Masonic Party won a small number of seats, gaining representation in Congress for the first time.

 In the Senate, opponents of Jackson won minor gains, but Democrats retained control of the chamber.